havakv/pycox/README.md

 The package only works for python 3.6+.

 Before installing **pycox**, please install [PyTorch](https://pytorch.org/get-started/locally/) (version >= 1.1).
-You can then run the following command to install the package:
+You can then run the following command to install the package (consider adding `--force-reinstall`):
 ```sh
 pip install git+git://github.com/havakv/pycox.git
 ```